Codemon72/JavaScript--Gym_and_Library/JavaScript/object Number.md

 #### The `Number` Object

+JavaScript has only one type of number.

+Numbers can be written with, or without, decimals.

+Extra large or extra small numbers can be written with scientific (exponent) notation:

+`123e5 // 12300000`

 The number is a basic data type in JavaScript.
 JavaScript also supports Number objects.
 The object is the original value of the package object.
 When necessary, JavaScript automatically converts between the original data and the objects.
 You can explicitly create a Number object with the constructor `Number()`.
 Although it is not necessary to do so.
 Usage:

 ```